 gwτ(Ϛτ)= Rτ(Ϛτ) - CLw(Ϛτ) - (vii)

 In this case, CLw(Ϛτ) is the world reward Rτ(Ϛτ) after removing all data values that have been reported by data-stream (subworld) w.
-This nulls out the effect of data-stream w on the world reward and buts considers the actual contribution towards improving world reward Rτ(Ϛτ).
+This nulls out the effect of data-stream w on the world reward, but considers the actual contribution towards improving world reward Rτ(Ϛτ).
 Suppose data-stream w is providing values of a data variable which by itself is not significant, but has higher effect on overall global application goal, w gets higher reward as required.
 On the other hand if w is contributing to redundant information provided by data-stream w’ with higher reward, the wonderful life reward of w will be lower as desired, hence discouraging its use.
 This reward value is used to update reward function of micro-learners for the task they executed for data-stream w.

 In order to manage resources using this COIN based framework, we made following extensions to the application input for DIRL described in section 3.1: